North Fork Tuolumne

 North Fork Tuolumne Rafting and Kayaking Overview

-The North Fork of the Tuolumne is seldom run classic, well worth the long day of rafting or kayaking.
-Numerous fun, nice size drops are spread out throughout the run.
+The North Fork of the Tuolumne is a seldom run classic, well worth the long day of rafting or kayaking.
+Numerous fun, nice size drops are throughout the run.
 The trip is a major commitment for only being 15 miles.
 Our last run was an 8.5 hour affair with only two short breaks to snack and pump some water.
 There were a fair number of portages with a couple being pretty strenuous.
 Small rafts were ideal and could be lined for almost all the portages.
 Between the gorges are brushy rapids that will make you glad you have a helmet.

 Mile 0: Put-in